 One major goal of the IGP is to provide a flexible graduate curriculum that allows students the opportunity to become fully engaged with their thesis research as early as the end of their first year.
 In order to ensure that IGP students are exposed to a variety of experimental approaches and laboratory environments, students are encouraged to perform two laboratory rotations per semester.
 Optimally, rotations will be completed and a thesis laboratory selected by the summer of a student's first year.
 Advanced coursework, journal clubs and other enrichment activities beyond the graduate core course are tailored to the requirements of an individual student and are determined after discussion between the faculty advisor and student.
-In general, a minimum of two Advanced Topics courses is required.
+In general, a minimum of three (3) Advanced Topics courses is required.
+These courses must be 2 credits or more.

 As part of the students' training, they are required to present their research data once a year in a seminar series designed to give students an opportunity to learn scientific information and presentation skills.
 The goal is for the students to understand the important elements such as style, interaction, and organization that constitute a successful presentation.